-When federal funds are used, purchases of commodities with an aggregate purchase price less than ten thousand (\$10,000) shall be distributed as equitably as possible among qualified suppliers.
+When federal funds are used, purchases of commodities with an aggregate purchase price less than the micro-purchase threshold of ten thousand (\$10,000) shall be distributed as equitably as possible among qualified suppliers.

-Open market purchases may be made when the purchase price is less than \$21,284.
-A price quote worksheet must be completed for purchases between ten thousand dollars (\$10,000) and twenty-one thousand two hundred eighty-four dollars (\$21,284).
+Open market purchases may be made when the purchase price is less than the State bid purchase threshold of \$25,700.
+A price quote worksheet must be completed for purchases between the micro-purchase threshold of ten thousand dollars (\$10,000) and the State bid purchase threshold of twenty-five thousand seven hundred dollars (\$25,700).
 Items under state contract are excluded.

-All purchases for a Federal program with an estimated purchase price between ten thousand dollars (\$10,000) and twenty-one thousand two hundred eighty-four dollars (\$21,284) require quotes from an adequate number of qualified sources.
+All purchases for a Federal program with an estimated purchase price between the micro-purchase threshold of ten thousand dollars (\$10,000) and the State bid purchase threshold of twenty-five thousand seven hundred dollars (\$25,700) require quotes from an adequate number of qualified sources.

-All purchases of commodities with an estimated purchase price that equals or exceeds twenty-one thousand two hundred eighty-four dollars (\$21,284) shall be procured by soliciting bids.
+All purchases of commodities with an estimated purchase price that equals or exceeds the State bid purchase threshold of twenty-five thousand seven hundred dollars (\$25,700) shall be procured by soliciting bids.